openhwgroup/cva6/docs/04_cv32a6_design/source/cv32a6_execute.rst

    * - ``asid_i``
      - in
-     - CSR RegFile
+     - CSR Regfile
-     - logic[ASID_WIDTH-1:0]
+    -  logic [HYP_EXT*2:0][ASID_WIDTH[0]-1:0]
-     - ASID for the lookup
+     - Vector 0 is the ASID for the lookup.
+Vectors 1 and 2 are the analogous one for virtual supervisor and hypervisor when Hypervisor extension is enabled.

    * - ``shared_tlb_access_i``
      - in